nlkprojects/zapperTV/README.md

 zapperTV
 ========

-Enternment's best friend.
-The goto app for everything TV and movies
+Entertainment's best friend.
+The goto app for everything TV and movies!